foo123/FILTER.js/readme.md

 Color Matrix Filters can be combined very easily since they operate only on a single pixel at a time

-So in order to use both a grayscale and a contrast filter the following chaining can be used:
+In order to use both a grayscale and a contrast filter use the following chaining:

 ````javascript
 var grc=new FILTER.ColorMatrixFilter().grayscale().contrast(1);
 ````

-To apply the filter to an image use (this is NEW in 0.3+ version)
+To apply the filter to an image do (as of 0.3+ version)

 ````javascript
 grc.apply(image);   // image is a FILTER.Image instance, see examples